instructure/instructure-ui/docs/03-component-guidelines.md

 All CSS variables should be defined in a `theme.js` file in the component directory.
 The theme is applied to the component via the `@themeable` decorator, which transforms the JS variables in the `theme.js` file into CSS custom properties that are automatically scoped and applied to the component.

-JS variables in the `theme.js` file can be nested, and should generally be named using the name of the component state and/or child element and then the camel-cased css property name.

 For example, to add a variable for the `hover` state of a `Button` component the theme.js file would contain the following:

 ```